 Our History & Aims

 Formerly known as the Astell Foundation, RESTART was founded in 2009 by Andrew Marshall, our President.
 Following a year volunteering with another homeless charity, he was struck by the scale of homelessness in London and was inspired to respond to this societal issue by setting up a homeless charity of his own.
-From 2011 to 2018, the charity ran a friendly, volunteer-led drop-in at St. Augustine’s Church in South Kensington.
+From 2011, the charity ran a friendly, volunteer-led drop-in at St. Augustine’s Church in South Kensington.

 “What RESTART offers is engaging and creates a safe space in which guests can become empowered and optimistic about their future”